"A master wordsmith of the first order." – The Midwest Book Review

 Born in the City of Cleveland, Ohio, Scott Lax is a novelist, nonfiction author, essayist, playwright, screenwriter, producer, and writing teacher.
-Scott is on the Liberal Arts faculty at The Cleveland Institute of Art, where he teaches the creative writing courses, "Screenwriting" and "Mystery and Suspense."
+Scott is on the Liberal Arts faculty at The Cleveland Institute of Art, where he teaches screenwriting and creative writing.

 Scott was called, "A master wordsmith of the first order," by The Midwest Book Review.
 He has been a Bread Loaf Writers' Conference Bernard J. O'Keefe Scholar in Nonfiction and Sewanee Writers' Conference Walter E. Dakin Fellow in Fiction.
 Among his awards and recognitions are a Certificate of Congratulations from the City of Cleveland for his body of work (2002), and induction into the Chagrin Falls High School Achievement Hall of Fame on October 6, 2016.

 He's taught at Cleveland’s University School, Hiram College, and lectured and guest-taught at numerous writers’ conferences, universities and high schools throughout the country.
 The Denver Post called Scott’s first novel, The Year That Trembled, "powerful," and named it one of 1998’s "Milestones in Fiction.”
 The Midwest Book Review wrote of his second novel, Vengeance Follows, “A minor masterpiece of suspense and human nature.”